AhmetCanArslan/ShizuWall/README.md

 ```

-Notes for those want to use boradcasts:
+Notes for those want to use broadcasts:
 - The receiver is exported to allow adb and automation; prefer targeting the app explicitly with -p com.arslan.shizuwall to avoid accidental external broadcasts.
 - Shizuku must be running and the app must have Shizuku permission for these broadcasts to succeed.
 - The receiver applies the same commands as the UI (cmd connectivity ...).
 Use with care.